Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 ```

 * Also filter by coverage
+Keeping the command we used above I am now adding some options based on column number 5, the coverage.

 ```bash
 # Start with a low number and check what you will lose (I'll try 5)
 grep -v '#' blob_taxonomy.blob_out.blobDB.table.txt | awk -F'\t' '$2 > 500' | awk -F'\t' '$5 > 5}' | tabview -